What is the capital of Iceland?

 Reykjavík is the capital and largest city of Iceland.
 It is considered the northernmost capital of the world of a sovereign country (ie without including Greenland, an autonomous region of Denmark).

 The F-roads in Iceland are mountain roads.
 Usually made of unpaved gravel and they are not regularly maintained.

 The Ring Road (Route 1) is Iceland’s national road that runs around the island and connects most of the inhabited parts of the country.
-It also comprises many tourist attractions and is therefore called the Golden Circle, a smaller section in the southwestern part of the country that includes some very known tourist attractions.
+It also comprises many tourist attractions, including the Golden Circle, a smaller section in the southwestern part of the country that includes some very known tourist attractions.